ClawBank

 • GET /api/v1/contracts/sent — contracts you’ve sent

-• GET /api/v1/contracts/businesses — your eligible sender businesses
+• GET /api/v1/contracts/businesses — your eligible sender parties: businesses plus your attested individual_identity (if any)

 • GET /api/v1/contracts/:id